The Intel Core i7 8700K was in the vanguard of their vastly popular Coffee Lake processors.

 In the motherboard industry, Asus might just be the biggest name to date.
 Time and time again, they’ve proven why the Republic of Gamers tag is superior to all others.
 Intel’s Coffee Lake processors changed the game for many and Asus was among the first to jump on board and bring out their vastly popular (but a little pricey) Maximus line of motherboards.
 With dual-channel DDR4 RAM for up to 4133MHz, BIOS flashback and many more, the Maximus X Code has made it to the very top of our list.

-The Maximus X Code comes with a 8+2+2 phase power design with the CPU getting 8 phases and the integrated GPU and memory both receiving 2 each.
+The Maximus X Code comes with an 8+2+2 phase power design with the CPU getting 8 phases and the integrated graphics cards and memory both receiving 2 each.
 The Code’s phase design honestly, is a bit of an overkill even for hardcore overclockers.
 With this lineup, Asus has opted for 10K Black Capacitors which have a lifetime of 10,000 hours if ran at a constant 105 degrees Celsius.
 Of course, your PC won’t always be turned on and neither will the temperature be that high so expect a much higher lifetime.
 The metallic M.2 heatsinks very efficiently dissipate heat and keep your motherboard cool.
 The power efficiency and the overall aesthetic work in unison to not just optimize load but temperatures as well using heat sinks or airflow.

 The Maximus X Code is equipped with the exclusive ROG technology- the ROG Armor.
 The ROG Armor enhances the cooling of the Code motherboard while never compromising on the style.
 An ABS top cover with its high heat resistance prevents GPUs from overheating and thus stabilizing their performance.
 Additionally, a strong SECC backplate acts as a backbone to the PCB- preventing it from bending.
 With the Code’s efficient 8+2+2 phase design and the ROG Armor, the overclocking enthusiasts can rest easy and never stress about the Code reaching its limits.
 Another thing that the Code has to show for is the dual 802.11AC antenna with MU-MIMO technology.
 With everything else that the Code has, don’t let the ROG Armor and the dual antennas slide by unnoticed.

-The Code has a total of 2x USB 3.1 Gen 2, 6x USB 3.1 Gen 1 and 6x USB 2.0 ports.
+The Code has a total of 2x USB 3.1 Gen 2, 6x USB 3.1 Gen 1 and 6x USB ports (2.0).
 In the memory domain, 4x DIMM DDR4 slots can entertain up to 64 Gigs of RAM and 4133MHz at overclocked.
 Similarly for expansion slots, you get 2x PCI-E 3.0 at x16, 1x PCI-E 3.0 at x4 and 3x PCI-E 2.0 at x1.
-One of the two M.2 slots on the Code sits below the heatsink whereas the second has a vertical mount.
+One of the dual M.2 slots on the Code sits below the heatsink whereas the second has a vertical mount.
 The Maximus X Code shines bright in terms of not just performance but aesthetics and design as well.
-With 5050 RGB headers, a new world of vibrant colours can be opened up.
+With the RGB headers, a new world of vibrant colours can be opened up.
 And lest you forget, all of these can be paired and synced with Asus Aura Sync so that your strips are illuminated in sync.

 2. ASUS ROG Maximus X Hero